benwilcock/cf-cqrs-microservice-sampler/README.md

 ## Getting Started

-**To follow this tutorial you'll need a Mac, Linux or Windows PC with 16GB RAM, Java JDK 1.8 and Git.**
+**To follow this tutorial you'll need...**

+ - A Mac, Linux or Windows PC with 16GB RAM
+ - Java JDK 1.8
+ - About 15 - 45 minutes depending on your setup.

 ### Install the required software